-This audit has identified the service meets the intent of the standards.
-The service has been awarded a continued improvement rating around end-of-life care.
+This audit has identified the service meets the Ngā Paerewa Health and Disability Services Standard.
+The service has been awarded a continuous improvement rating around education.

-Ō tatou motika | Our rights
+Ō tātou motika | Our rights

 Includes 10 subsections that support an outcome where people receive safe services of an appropriate standard that comply with consumer rights legislation.
 Services are provided in a manner that is respectful of people's rights, facilitates informed choice, minimises harm, and upholds cultural and individual values and beliefs.